slazav/graphene/Readme.md

   get is equivalent to get_prev.
 For double databases it does linear interpolation between points, or return the last point if time is larger then that of the latest point.
+  Use this carefully: if you want to get actual recorded point, not interpolation, use `get_prev`.

 - `get_range <extended name> [<time1>] [<time2>] [<dt>]` -- Get
   points in the time range.
 If parameter `dt>0` then data are filtered,